drtheuns/apitizer/README.md

 # TODO

+- [ ] Add more operators to the filter parser, keep some in reserve (such as "search" and other common, custom logic).
+      ["search", "contains", "like", "ilike"]
 - [X] Add ability for custom preload
 - [ ] Add ability for custom filter (operator)
 - [ ] Add ability for custom sorting